freeletics/khonshu/docs/navigation/deeplinks.md

 in the `AndroidManifest`.
 To automate this process there is a Gradle plugin that reads deep link definitions from a `toml` file and automatically generates the `Intent` filters in the `AndroidManifest`.
-There is then a test helper that allows writing a unit test verify that the `toml` file and the defined `DeepLinkHandler` classes handle the same patterns and are not out of sync.
+There is then a test helper that allows writing a unit test to verify that the `toml` file and the defined `DeepLinkHandler` classes handle the same patterns and are not out of sync.

 ```toml